Gerard Leachman: Death

-After the war, he was assigned as Political Officer for the Mosul Division within Mesopotamia, up until October, 1919.
+After the war, he was assigned as Political Officer for the Mosul Division within Mesopotamia, until October 1919.
 He was murdered during the 1920 Iraqi Revolt by a son of Sheikh Dhari ibn Mahmoud, an Arab tribal leader of the Zoba tribe in the Shammar confederation, in Abu Ghraib near Fallujah on 12 August 1920.
 The episode is famous in Bedouin oral lore.
 Leachman had visited Dhari in an effort to renegotiate repayment of advances made to him by the government and to persuade him to remain loyal to the current administration, but was shot in the back by Dhari's son and then beheaded after a verbal disagreement over a local robbery.
-Leachman's death sparked an immediate outbreak of tribal uprisings on the Euphrates between Fallujah and Hit, and was responsible for General Haldane's advance on the same area in September 1920.
+Leachman's murder sparked an immediate outbreak of tribal uprisings on the Euphrates between Fallujah and Hit, and was responsible for General Haldane's advance on the same area in September 1920.
 He was buried in Baghdad (North Gate) War Cemetery.

+Legacy

+Donations were collected to build a bronze statue of Leachman to immortalise his memory in Iraq.
+Gertrude Bell suggested that the statue should be placed on the Qushla Clock Tower in Baghdad.
+The statue, depicting Leachman wearing Arab clothes while riding on a camel and holding a stick, was installed during the 6 May 1923 restoration.
+The statue remained there until July 1958 when it was lowered and toppled.

-He was played by Oliver Reed in Al-Mas' Ala Al-Kubra (aka Clash of Loyalties), a 1983 film financed by Saddam Hussein, which was nominated for the Golden Prize at the 1983 Moscow International Film Festival.
+He was played by Oliver Reed in Clash of Loyalties (also known as Al-Mas' Ala Al-Kubra), a 1983 film financed by Saddam Hussein, which was nominated for the Golden Prize at the 1983 Moscow International Film Festival.